Dr. Dooreck with Zoeya Gordon

 Focus on gut health and managing stress

-Overall, the gut-brain connection is a promising area of research that has the potential to improve both physical and mental health outcomes.
+The gut-brain connection is a promising research area that can potentially improve physical and mental health outcomes.

 Ways to improve gut health